 With all the hustle and bustle of the holidays, it’s easy to forget the big picture.
 Remember the environment and those in need this season by taking a moment to give back.
 Even small acts can make a big difference.
-Check out our list to get started.
+Here are five waste-free ways to give back this season.

-Canned and dried foods that have been sitting in your pantry for months aren’t technically “food waste.”
+Canned and dried foods that have been sitting in your pantry for months aren’t technically “food waste” — yet.
 After all, they’re still perfectly edible and have yet to be tossed in the trash.

-But with the growing demand on food pantries across the country, all that nonperishable food could definitely be put to better use than sitting forgotten on the back of a shelf.
+But with the growing demand on food banks across the country, all that nonperishable food could definitely be put to better use than sitting forgotten on the back of a shelf.

-Clear out your cupboards, and set aside nonperishable food you won’t realistically use in the near future for donation to your local food bank.
-A few minutes of pantry purging will help local food banks and soup kitchens meet demand as well as prevent future food waste (that stuff expires eventually, you know).
+Clear out your cupboards, and set aside nonperishable food you won’t realistically use in the near future for donation to your local food bank, food pantry, or soup kitchen.
+A few minutes of pantry purging will help these organizations feed people in need of nutritious food.

 Kids in low-income families often go without during the holidays.
 Help make sure every child in your community receives a gift this season by donating toys and clothes to charities or thrift stores in your area.

 Parents on tight budgets may be doing some of their holiday shopping at secondhand stores, and charities that collect toys will surely be distributing them during the holidays.
 You’ll prevent unwanted toys from going to waste and just may make a child’s holiday a little more special.

 An ever-increasing number of communities now offer Christmas tree recycling (often called “treecycling”) programs that transform discarded trees into mulch for playgrounds, parks, and other public spaces.